Watermill: Ancient India

-Arabic world
+West Asia and North Africa

 An Afghan water mill photographed during the Second Anglo-Afghan War (1878–1880).
 The rectangular water mill has a thatched roof and traditional design with a small horizontal mill-house built of stone or perhaps mud bricks.

 Engineers under the Caliphates adopted watermill technology from former provinces of the Byzantine Empire, having been applied for centuries in those provinces prior to the Muslim conquests, including modern-day Syria, Jordan, Israel, Algeria, Tunisia, Morocco, and Spain (see List of ancient watermills).

 The industrial uses of watermills in the Islamic world date back to the 7th century, while horizontal-wheeled and vertical-wheeled watermills were both in widespread use by the 9th century.
 A variety of industrial watermills were used in the Islamic world, including gristmills, hullers, sawmills, ship mills, stamp mills, steel mills, sugar mills, and tide mills.
-By the 11th century, every province throughout the Islamic world had these industrial watermills in operation, from al-Andalus and North Africa to the Middle East and Central Asia.
-Muslim and Middle Eastern Christian engineers also used crankshafts and water turbines, gears in watermills and water-raising machines, and dams as a source of water, used to provide additional power to watermills and water-raising machines.
+By the 11th century, every province throughout the Islamic world had these industrial watermills in operation, from al-Andalus and North Africa to West Asia and Central Asia.
+Both Muslim and Christian engineers also used crankshafts and water turbines, gears in watermills and water-raising machines, and dams as a source of water, used to provide additional power to watermills and water-raising machines.
 Fulling mills, and steel mills may have spread from Al-Andalus to Christian Spain in the 12th century.
 Industrial watermills were also employed in large factory complexes built in al-Andalus between the 11th and 13th centuries.

 The engineers of the Islamic world used several solutions to achieve the maximum output from a watermill.
 One solution was to mount them to piers of bridges to take advantage of the increased flow.
 Another solution was the ship mill, a type of watermill powered by water wheels mounted on the sides of ships moored in midstream.
 This technique was employed along the Tigris and Euphrates rivers in 10th-century Iraq, where large ship mills made of teak and iron could produce 10 tons of flour from corn every day for the granary in Baghdad.

-Persia
+Iran

 More than 300 watermills were at work in Iran till 1960.
 Now only a few are still working.
-One of the famous ones is the water mill of Askzar and the water mill of the Yazd city, still producing flour.
+One of the famous ones is the water mill of Askzar and the water mill of Yazd, still producing flour.